mprenditore/ansible-role-certbot/README.md

 ### Source Installation from Git

 You can install Certbot from it's Git source repository if desired.
-This might be useful in several cases, but especially when older distributions don't have Certbot packages available (e.g. CentOS < 7, Ubuntu < 16.10 and Debian < 8).
+This might be useful in several cases, but especially when older distributions don't have Certbot packages available (e.g. CentOS &lt; 7, Ubuntu &lt; 16.10 and Debian &lt; 8).

     certbot_install_from_source: false
     certbot_repo: https://github.com/certbot/certbot.git